Thalainagaram 2

 Thalainagaram 2 is a 2023 Indian Tamil-language action thriller film written and directed by V. Z. Durai.
 It stars Sundar C and Pallak Lalwani with Thambi Ramaiah, Prabhakar, Aayira, Jaise Jose, Vishal Rajan and Seran Raj in supporting roles.

-The film is a standalone sequel to the 2006 film Thalai Nagaram.
+The film is a standalone sequel to the 2006 film Thalainagaram.

 Plot

 Three deadly crime bosses, namely Nanjunda, Vamsi, and Maaran, exert control over different areas of Chennai.
 Maaran holds sway over North Chennai, Nanjunda dominates South Chennai, and Vamsi reigns supreme in Central Chennai.
 These individuals ascended to power through heinous means, resorting to acts of violence, including murder.
 By smuggling spirits into the country and killing the local councillor, Nanjunda expanded his empire, using his men to burn the bodies of his victims.
 Vamsi amassed a fortune through his betting business after killing his jewellery shop boss and the boss's wife.
 Maaran smuggled harbour goods and used women to gain control of the officers in the harbour.
 He didn't hesitate to eliminate an officer who posed a threat by gathering evidence against him.

 In an unexpected turn of events, Nanjunda's men kidnap Sithara, Vamsi's girlfriend, and Nanjunda sexually assaults her.
 Nanjunda's lawyer plans to rope a former gangster, Right, to help Nanjunda gain control over Chennai.
 Right violently beats up Nanjunda's men within 17 seconds after they kidnap his dog.
 Right reformed after committing a daylight murder a few years back and now runs a real estate trading business with Malik Bhai.
 After CIBCID arrests Malik Bhai in a counterfeit notes case, Right discovers that Meiyappan, Maaran's right-hand man, is behind the fake notes.
 Right indirectly warns Meiyappan, leading Meiyappan to plan Right's murder at his home.
 However, Right cleverly fights Meiyappan's goons, injuring Meiyappan and warning Maaran through Meiyappan's phone.

 CIBCID remands Meiyappan on the counterfeit case and releases Malik Bhai.
 Just after Right and Malik Bhai come out of the CIBCID office, Vamsi's men slash Malik Bhai's arm.
 Right decides to warn Vamsi.
 Sithara eventually falls in love with Right because of his righteous manner, and Malik Bhai heals from his injuries.
 Sithara visits Right and tells him about her incident; Vamsi finds out about Sithara's meeting with Right.